Joe Cullen (darts player): 2015

 Cullen lost 3–1 to reigning champion Michael van Gerwen in the first round of the 2015 World Championship, after every set had gone to a deciding leg which included Cullen missing two darts for the second set.
 He was knocked out in the third round of the UK Open 9–6 by Eddie Dootson.
 Cullen lost in the quarter-finals of the first Players Championship 6–0 to Dave Chisnall and had to wait until October for another one.
-It came at the European Darts Grand Prix after he saw off Antonio Alcinas 6–3, Chisnall 6–2 (with an average of 103.58) and then averaged an outstanding 110.16 in defeating Raymond van Barneveld 6–2.
-However, in the quarters he averaged just over 20 points less during a 6–4 loss to Mensur Suljović.
+It came at the European Darts Grand Prix after he saw off Antonio Alcinas 6–3, Chisnall 6–2 and then averaged an outstanding 110.16 in defeating Raymond van Barneveld 6–2.
+However, in the quarters he lost 6–4 to Mensur Suljović.
 Cullen's third and final quarter-final of 2015 was at the 19th Players Championship after he ousted Ronnie Baxter, Ian White, Jamie Caven and Steve West, before losing 6–4 to Stephen Bunting.